-The most common basis for such claims is negligence, which is likely to underpin the majority of lawsuits against companies reopening for business
+The most common basis for such claims is negligence, which is likely to underpin the majority of lawsuits against companies reopening for business.

 The most common basis for such claims is negligence, which is likely to underpin the majority of lawsuits against companies reopening for business, Joseph Cavallo says.
 When the plaintiffs are customers of an organization, they can be expected to opt for a premises liability claim, which would assert that the corporate entity is responsible for failing to address an unreasonably dangerous condition or warn of it, thus resulting in the customer being infected.
 Companies are also likely to face lawsuits initiated by employees who claim to have been infected in the workplace.
 While workers’ compensation statutes generally prohibit members of staff from seeking redress for contracting a disease at work, some states allow exceptions if the employer can be proven to have willfully or fraudulently concealed such a risk.
 Aside from these two litigation possibilities, businesses may also have to deal with claims filed by employees’ next of kin, with family members asserting that one or more of them became infected because the virus entered the household through the company worker.

 Although multiple lawsuits have already been filed in relation to virus exposure and infection, this is novel territory for civil courts, not to mention that personal injury claims arising from infectious diseases present a number of issues from an evidentiary standpoint, Joseph Cavallo notes.
 Moreover, governments are taking steps to limit liability, particularly in sectors deemed to provide essential services.
-Nevertheless, companies should be prepared for possible lawsuits filed by employees, their next of kin, or customers and seek to minimize the risk of litigation by following strictly the guidelines and directives issued by federal, state, and local authorities.
+Nevertheless, companies should be prepared for possible lawsuits filed by employees, their next of kin, or customers and seek to minimize the risk of litigation by following strictly the guidelines and directive issued by federal, state, and local authorities.
 Additional protective steps include prominently displayed signs in business premises urging people to follow social distancing rules, wear face masks, and observe hygiene standards, as well as the inclusion of disclaimer, acknowledgment of risk, indemnification, and limitation of liability provisions in service contracts.

 Despite being based in California, Joseph Cavallo has achieved prominence nationwide as a criminal defense attorney who aggressively represents his clients, sparing no effort to claim victory on their behalf.
 He has also been hugely successful as a lawyer in business litigation and personal injury cases, securing over $20 million in cumulative damages for his clients.
 Joseph Cavallo is frequently asked to share his insights and experience on television, and he has done so as a guest on the O'Reilly Factor, 48 Hours, CNN, MSNBC, and Good Morning America.